chillmatica/DiscordEarsBot/README.md

 A speech-to-text bot for Discord written in NodeJS.
 Can be useful for hearing impaired and deaf people.

+--branched by Chillmatica [GOON] for use on Pantheon Coalition server Discord.

 ## Demo:

 [![Discord Ears Bot Demo](http://img.youtube.com/vi/DoT2rdLymNc/0.jpg)](http://www.youtube.com/watch?v=DoT2rdLymNc "Discord Ears Bot Demo")